datastax/python-driver/docs/column_encryption.rst

 :class:`~.ColumnEncryptionPolicy` instance provides methods to assist with these operations.

 Client-side encryption and decryption should work against all versions of Cassandra and DSE.
-It does not utilize any server-side functionality to do it's work.
+It does not utilize any server-side functionality to do its work.

 Configuration
 -------------